aria-7553/discord-search/README.md

 ## Download it

 *(Your OS may tell you that it's insecure.
 That's the case for most non-popular open source projects.
-If you're still skeptical you can build it from the source)*
+If you're still sceptical you can build it from the source)*

 ### Windows
 https://github.com/aria-7553/discord-search/releases/download/1.0.0/discord-search-windows.exe